-Phaedra Upton1, Andy Tulloch1, James Crampton2, Alison Duvall3, Matthew Sagar1 1GNS Science, NZ; 2Victoria University of Wellington, NZ; 3University of Washington, USA
+Phaedra Upton1, Andy Tulloch1, James Crampton2, Alison Duvall3, Matthew Sagar^{1,} Sam Roy4 1GNS Science, NZ; 2Victoria University of Wellington, NZ; 3University of Washington, USA, 4University of Maine

 The Marlborough Fault System links the Alpine Fault in the southwest of New Zealand to the Hikurangi Subduction Margin to the northeast.
 The region, the southern half of which is shown in the 3D block diagram (modified from Barnes 1994), is a complex 4D boundary which has been evolving in space and time since the inception of the PAC-AUST plate boundary in the Miocene.
 We use topographic fabric along with thermochronology, tectonic reconstructions and sedimentology to explore the evolution of this region.

-The 2-stage mid-Cretaceous extension throughout Zealandia is preserved in the features shown on this figure (Tulloch et al., 2019).
-During widespread stage-2 extension (black arrows) across southern Zealandia the NNW-SSE extension direction was with associated NNW-SSE transfer faults.
+southern Zealandia the NNW-SSE extension direction was with associated NNW-SSE transfer faults.
 The Awatere, Clarence and Hope faults, when recent rotation has been restored, subparallel to these transfer faults at this time.